 We are intrigued by our ancient ancestors because our past defines who we are today.
-One could also argue that a better understanding of our past will aid us in securing the future of our species.
+One could also argue that a better understanding of our past will help us secure the future of our species.
 This is the story of the discovery of a burial site from the Saka period, and why DNA tests are useful not only for tracing ancestral kinships, but also for understanding ancient cultural practices.